bzaganjori/problem/README.md

 - CREATE_DATE_TIME
 ```

-Since we can upload multiple attachements to a single email, we'll need a way to reference these attachments.
+Since we can upload one attachement to a single email, we'll need a way to reference the attachments.
 We can create a table that stores attachments with a reference to the EMAIL.ID field so that we know what email the attachement is a part of.

 ```
 Table: "ATTACHMENTS"